rbangert/rbangert.github.io/index.md

 My memory seems to promptly return after I come to a stop, face down on top of several basket ball sized rocks sticking up out of the dirt.
 I move my fingers, and then my toes...
 I'm not paralyzed!
 I roll over on my side moaning, see Sam scrambling down to me, and notice that I'm soaking wet, covered in mud, and I can't breathe.

-I stand up in a daze as Sam cries out for me to stop moving.
+In a frantic daze I stand up gasping for air, as Sam cries out for me to stop moving.
 I rip my shirt off, look at my body for trauma, sit down, then roll onto my back panting, looking up at the cloudy sky.
 Immediately, a swarm of mosquitoes descends upon me.
 I pick up my left arm to look at the dozen or so already on it, and make a futile attempt to brush them off before giving up to just lay there, as the swarm returns.

 Once Sam gets down to me we discuss the situation.
 I tell Sam I think I just have some bulging disks and my ribs hurt.
 He points out how good of a position we are in for a short-haul, and asks if I want him to go get help.
 I think about waiting there with the mosquitoes for hours, then go over the feedback my body is giving me from my injuries with him.
 I decide that I am going to try to walk the 100 feet to tree line to evaluate if walking out is on the table.